NaturalTangent/cpm-package/readme.md

 Where;
 * _outputfile_  is the resulting package file.
 If not specified _stdout_ is used.
-* _user_ is the cpm user.
+* _user_ is the CP/M user.
 If not specified _U0_ is used.
-* _receiving-exe_ is the cp/m executable use to process the data on the cp/m machine.
+* _receiving-exe_ is the CP/M executable use to process the data on the cp/m machine.
 If not specified _A:DOWNLOAD_ is used.

 The list of files to be packaged must be specified last - wildcards are supported.